Karoline0097/Introduction-to-Computer-Science-and-Programming-Using-Python/README.md

 ## What I've Practiced:
 * Sample code, worked through in lectures
 * Problem Sets, graded
-* Midterm and Final Exam
+* Midterm and Final Exam, graded and timed